prettier/prettier/website/versioned_docs/version-stable/install.md

 What is that `npx` thing? `npx` ships with `npm` and lets you run locally installed tools.
 We’ll leave off the `npx` part for brevity throughout the rest of this file!

 Note: If you forget to install Prettier first, `npx` will temporarily download the latest version.
-That’s not a good idea when using Prettier, becausewe change how code is formatted in each release!
+That’s not a good idea when using Prettier, because we change how code is formatted in each release!
 It’s important to have a locked down version of Prettier in your `package.json`.
 And it’s faster, too.

 :::